 The quality of ensemble nowcasts produced by pysteps was verified by using the MeteoSwiss data and the default configuration listed in Table 5.
 Using the reliability diagram, ROC curve and rank histogram as verification metrics, the results of the experiments are shown in Figs. 5-7.
-The results obtained by using the FMI data were very similar, and thus not shown here.
+The results obtained by using the FMI data were very similar and thus not shown here.

-Fig. 5 shows that for the $0.1 \text{ mm h}^{-1}$ intensity threshold, reliable and sharp nowcasts can be obtained up to two hours.
+Figure 5 shows that for the 0.1 mm h^{-1} intensity threshold, reliable and sharp nowcasts can be obtained up to 2 h.
 The ROC area remains over 0.85, and the deviation of the reliability diagrams from the diagonal remains below 0.25.
-However, there is a noticeable loss of sharpness after three hours.
+However, there is a noticeable loss of sharpness after 3 h.
 In addition, the curved shape of the reliability diagrams indicates that the pysteps nowcasts are slightly overconfident (Tippett et al., 2014).